 Please note: a valid prescription is required for all prescription medication.

-What Ciloxan® Is and How It Works
+What Ciloxan Is and How It Works

-YouDrugstore is a licensed Canadian pharmacy headquartered in Manitoba, and licensed pharmacists review prescriptions before dispensing.
+YouDrugstore is a licensed Canadian pharmacy in Manitoba.
+Pharmacists review prescriptions before dispensing.

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Temporary eye burning or stinging after instillation
+- Temporary stinging or burning after instillation

-- Eye redness, irritation, or discomfort
+- Eye irritation or redness

-- Blurred vision or watery eyes
+- Blurred vision right after dosing

-- Bad taste in the mouth after dosing
+- Unusual taste after dosing

 Compare With Alternatives